orbs-network/status-page-v2/README.md

       * Optional.
       * The staking address undelying the Ethereum economy of your network.
 The time component is to allow checking the livness of your network if no event happened in the last amount of time then there might be a problem on the Ethereum side.
       * Overrides the address for staking address.
       * Default time is 1 day.
-    * MIN_STAKING_BALANCE
-      * Optional
-      * Checks that there is a minimum amout of staking reward in the address
-      * Override the address for staking reward.
-      * Override the minimum that is by default 1000.
-    * MIN_BOOTSTRAP_BALANCE
-      * Optional
-      * Checks that there is a minimum amout of bootstrap reward in the address
-      * Override the address for bootstrap reward.
-      * Override the minimum that is by default 33.

 [heroku CLI]: https://devcenter.heroku.com/articles/heroku-command-line